When teaching English, there will likely be times when you encounter difficulties helping learners understand complex ideas.

 2. Break It Down Piece By Piece

-This is taking the concept and separating it in concrete chunks.
-It requires tackling the idea noun by noun, descriptive by descriptive, gerund by gerund, or verb by verb, etc. In our example idea, it means breaking it down like this:
+This is taking the concept and separating it into concrete chunks.
+It requires tackling the idea noun by noun, descriptive by descriptive, gerund by gerund, or verb by a verb, etc. In our example idea, it means breaking it down like this:

 … increased risk …

 … is …

 … a complication …

 You can write these on a board where everyone can see them.
 Then, below each point, show the meanings.